Redacted-Games-LLC/Merchant-Empires/README.md

 The event processor should then add the upgrades within a few minutes.

 16. You should be ready to make the game public and play.<br>
-Reduce PHP.ini script execution time to 30 seconds.
+Reduce PHP.ini script execution time to 30 seconds.<br>
 Open up DBCONFIG.php and set `LOGIN_LOCKED` to false.